 The Academy is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Academy has elected to purchase commercial insurance coverage from independent third parties for the risks of loss to which it is exposed.
 Settled claims from these risks have not exceeded commercial insurance coverage for the past three years.

 7. Commitments and Contingencies

 Commitments

-For the year ended September 30, 2022, unreported amounts related to leave earned but unpaid amounted to \$25,769.
+For the years ended September 30, 2023 and 2022, unreported amounts related to leave earned but unpaid amounted to \$24,404 and \$25,769, respectively.